-The arborist report reviewed 73 trees on the site (See Attachment 6.)
+The arborist report concluded that there are over 100 trees on site.
+Because of the tree sizes and maturity, they were summarized and reviewed as 73 trees on the site.
 Trees on site are of varying species, size, and height.
 Of the 73 trees on site, 24 trees, most in direct conflict with the proposed building pads and driveway approaches for the proposed lots, are proposed to be removed by the project.
 Seven (7) of the 24 trees proposed to be removed are considered protected trees according to the City's Protected Trees ordinance.
 All seven (7) of the protected trees are Coast Live Oaks, which will be replaced with eleven (11) 24-inch box Coast Live Oak trees, consistent with the City's Ordinance.